MarianoRuzJurado/RuzJurado_et_al_2025/README.md

 # RuzJurado_et_al_2024
-Code used for R and Python analysis of data presented in ""
+Code used for R and Python analysis of data presented in "Decoding heart failure subtypes with multiclass neural networks to aid biomarker discovery via Shapley value analysis"

 # Figure Destinations: